microsoftgraph/msgraph-typescript-typings/README.md

     })

 ```
+## Supported editors
+Any TypeScript project can consume these types when using at least TypeScript 2.0.
+We've tested including the types as a dependency in the following editors.
+* Visual Studio Code
+* WebStorm
+* Atom with the [atom-typescript](https://atom.io/packages/atom-typescript) plugin

 ## Note about date values
 All DateTimeOffset values are returned as strings from Microsoft Graph and should be wrapped in ```new Date()``` at runtime.